 Strong Foundation in The Word

 Life & Vocational Skills

-As the most important element of the program, spiritual training in Bible Study, life application of Scripture, and principles of spiritual warfare are central.
+As the most important element of the program, spiritual training in Bible study, life application of Scripture, and principles of powerful and effective prayer are central.
 The students learn through the Bible classes, devotional meetings, and in many other ways what it means to live the victorious Christian life.
-They learn to exercise these principles through experience by applying them in their daily lives, expressing them in prayer meetings, and occasionally in leading devotional or prayer meetings.
+They learn to exercise these principles through experience by applying them in their daily lives, expressing them in prayer meetings, and occasionally in leading devotional meetings or Bible studies.

 Years in Operation

 Certificates & Academic Standards

 While the emphasis at the Institute is primarily spiritual, not academic, a grading system is used and grades are recorded.
 Transcripts are provided for those who request them.
 Upon satisfactory completion of each year’s program, students receive certificates of achievement.
 Graduates of the full three-year course receive special recognition and a diploma.